GoogleContainerTools/kpt-functions-sdk/README.md

 ### Why KPT Functions

-- **Configuration is data:** Many configuration tools conflate data with the operations on that data (e.g. YAML files embedding a templating language).
+- **Configuration as data:** Many configuration tools conflate data with the operations on that data (e.g. YAML files embedding a templating language).
   As configuration becomes complex, it becomes hard to read and understand.
-  Our design philosophy is to separate _human-readable data_ from the _state-less programs_ that
-  manipulate that data.
-We call these programs _functions_.
+  Our design philosophy is to keep configuration as data, which enables us to programmatically manipulate it using stateless programs called _functions_.
 - **Unix philosophy:** Functions should be small, reusable, and composable.
   By implementing the [Configuration Functions Specification][spec], we can develop an ever-growing catalog of useful, interoperable functions.